Working conditions and equal opportunities

 Overall support from the University

-If you have questions about the university's work for equal opportunities, you can contact the coordinators for equal opportunities.
-There are also equal opportunities specialists at Uppsala University who promote the work for equal opportunities and against discrimination for students and staff.
+If you have questions about the university's work for equal opportunities, you can email the coordinators for equal opportunities.
 Furthermore, there are study and career counsellors, as well as safety representatives, coordinator for students with disabilities, ombudsman for grading issues and legal officers.
 If you feel like you need to talk to someone, the Student Health Centre has counsellors and psychologists who will assist you in times of need.

 All the student unions have student liaison officers who work with advice and support to students in work environment and study-related issues.